 Typically, people search for apartments on the leading listing sites, which in Finland are:

-You can also search for properties from various real estate agents’ websites, but leading listing sites give an overview of the whole market, since all real estate agents also list apartments there.
+You can also search for properties from various real estate agents’ websites, but leading listing sites give an overview of the whole market since all real estate agents also list apartments there.
 You can see all of Blok's apartments here.

 How do you know what is a fair price for an apartment?
-The prices that are indicated on listings are asking prices for those properties.
+The prices that are indicated on listings are claiming prices for those properties.
 This means that the seller has indicated that they are prepared to sell at this price.
-However in so called "bid-sales" or "Tarjouskauppa" the initial listing price is artificially low in order to attract buyers.
-So don't be surprised if your bid gets rejected if you offer the listing in a "bid-sale".
+However, during so-called "bid-sales" or "tarjouskauppa", the initial listing price is artificially low in order to attract buyers.
+So don't be surprised if your bid gets rejected if you offer a listing in a "bid-sale".

 House prices are always indicated as “Free-of-debt” prices (velaton hinta or vh.).
 It reflects the value of the apartment if all debts would be repaid and it wouldn't carry any of the housing company's outstanding debt.
-The “Free-of-debt” price is the selling price (myyntihinta) plus the apartments share of the housing company’s outstanding debt.
-Why are the prices indicated as “Free-of-debt” prices?
-As the amount of debt varies from one apartment to another, “Free-of-debt” prices place all apartments on a level playing field, and makes it possible to compare them with each other.
+The “free-of-debt” price is selling price (myyntihinta) plus the apartments share of the housing company’s outstanding debt.
+Why are there prices indicated as “free-of-debt” prices?
+As the amount of debt varies from one apartment to another, “free-of-debt” prices place all apartments on a level playing field and makes it possible to compare them with each other.

-A good indicator for what the apartment could be worth is to look at what price similar apartments have been sold at.
-When looking for similar apartments consider the location (district), micro location (if it’s close to a metro or train station, schools or the sea), size, floorplan, age of the building.
+A good way to estimate what the apartment could be worth is to look at what price similar apartments have been sold at.
+When looking for similar apartments consider the location (district), micro-location (if it’s close to a metro or train station, schools or the sea), size, floorplan, the age of the building.

 The Ministry of Environment is providing a service that lists some of the housing deals that have been made in the past few years.
 You can search for prices of similar properties and what they have been sold for here: http://asuntojen.hintatiedot.fi/haku/.
-You can also try Blok’s free web based valuator that gives a price range: http://valuator.blok.ai.
-The price range is based on statistics from Statistics Finland.
+You can also try Blok’s free web-based valuator that gives a price range: http://valuator.blok.ai.

-You can also see the average square meter price for the most popular post codes in Finland from our comparison service: https://blok.ai/asuinaluevertailu.html.
+You can also see average square meter price for the most popular postcodes in Finland from our comparison service: https://blok.ai/en/neighbourhoods/.

 Positive effects on price: